THINGS TO SEE & DO

 The park offers a scenic woodland walk around around Millbuies Loch which was created by damming several streams to provide angling facilities.
 The paths are hard aggregate making it an easy 2 mile walk.
 Many different species of trees and rhododendrons have been planted around the loch providing an excellent habitat for a wide variety of wildlife.
 Try spot badgers, red squirrels, rabbits and if you’re really lucky pine martins.
 You will see mallards, tufted ducks and moorhens on the water.
 The loch is stocked with rainbow trout, boats can be hired for fly fishing.
 The grassy area near the car-park is great for kids to run around on and also has picnic tables and barbecue points.
 Millbuies is perfect for an outdoor adventure for every member of the family.

 Formed in 2011 to establish an interactive Science and Technology Centre in Moray.
 A key objective is to record and commemorate the long and fascinating history of military aviation in Moray.
-Display assets include a Nimrod Airframe, a Sea King SAR Helicopter together with cockpits from Nimrod, Jet Provost and Vampire aircraft.
-Morayvia have recently acquired the former Abbeylands school buildings and grounds in North Road Kinloss where they have installed a mobile planetarium
+Display assets include a Nimrod Airframe, a Sea King SAR Helicopter together with 9 different cockpits from aircraft such as the Nimrod, Jet Provost and Vampire.
+We have a Wrap-Around Cinema and Planetarium.
+Open 11.00am to 5pm every weekend from April to October.Contact:

 One of the oldest sites of Christian worship in Scotland.
 The church of Mortlach was dedicated to St. Luag who was also patron of an ancient Celtic monastery in the area.Contact: